ex-nerd/ex-nerd.hugo/content/making/trossingen-lyre.md

 I'm sticking with the "inverted" theme and chose to make the tailpiece and bridge out of hard maple so its lighter color will contrast with the rest of the instrument.
 While a number of people use a simple dowel for the tailpiece, I decided to try out a slightly more complex shape.

-It is attached with some goatskin rawhide lace, which was soaked in water, twisted, and then tied off to dry with just a bit of tension to keep it in place.
-I started with 4 strands per twise but that one broke so I re-made everything with 8 strands and so far it's holding up well.
+It is attached with some goatskin rawhide lace, which was soaked in water, twisted and folded back to allow it to twise back upon itself, and then tied off to dry with just a bit of tension to keep it in place (with a dot of super glue on the knots once they were dry).
+I started with 4 strands per twist but that one broke so I re-made everything with 8 strands and so far it's holding up well (it's about 56" or 142cm worth of).
 I also re-designed my tailpiece slightly to better accommodate the thicker tailgut lace.

 {{< gallery caption-effect="fade" >}}
   {{< figure link="/img/trossingen_lyre/25_tailpiece.jpg" thumb="-thumb" caption="A simple maple tailpiece, shaped with files and sandpaper." >}}